puppetlabs/puppet-docs/source/puppet/3.7/reference/future_parameter_types.markdown

 - **Optional Parameters**: none.

 Note: parameters that are not given an explicit type are assumed to by of `Any` type, which will never fail to match.

+### Callable

+- **Matches**: callable lambdas provided as function arguments.
+- **Required Parameters**: none.
+- **Optional Parameters**: any number of Types, followed by, optionally, a minimum number of arguments, a maximum number of arguments, and a Callable, which is taken as its `block_type`.

+There is no way to interact with Callable values in the Puppet language, but Ruby functions written to the modern function API (`Puppet::Functions`) can use it to inspect the lambda provided to the function.